Get all the latest data for Douala

 buying property foreigner Douala

-What types of properties are available and how do prices vary in Douala in 2026?
+How do prices vary by housing type in Douala in 2026?

 If you want to know more, you should read our dedicated analyses: